sto3014/LRPhotos/README.md

 The Photos ID is set back, if you remove a photo from the service

 ### Configuration
-The __Use Album__ configuration in the publishing service setup defines the target album where photos are imported in.
+The __Use Album__ configuration in the publishing service setup defines the name of the album where photos are imported in.
-It allows you to use not only the album name but also its path.
-Example:
+The first option allows you to use a single album for all collections in a service.
+The second option uses the name of the collection as the album name.
+The album name includes the name of the Photos.app album as well as the folders.
+Examples:
+* /Holidays in Spain
+  The album __Holidays in Spain__ will be created directly under __My Albums__
-* Lightroom/Import
+* /2021/Holidays in Spain
+The album  __Holidays in Spain__ will be created in the folder __2021__

 The __Ignore Albums by Regex__ is used to define albums which are ignored during republishing.
 During re-publishing, the updated photos go into all albums where their predecessors are in.
 For technical reason,